Philippus/elastic4s/docs/src/main/tut/docs/index.md

 object ArtistIndex extends App {

+    // spawn an embedded node
+    val localNode = LocalNode(clusterName, homePath.toAbsolutePath.toString)
-  // Here we create an instance of the TCP client val client = TcpClient.transport(
+    val client = localNode.elastic4sclient()

+  // This creates a TcpClient.
+We don't actually use it in our little demo,
+  // because elasticsearch 5.x dropped embedded node support and we use the
+  // elastic4s embedded node that don't suppot connecting via tcp def tcpClient(): TcpClient = TcpClient.transport(
     Settings.builder().put("cluster.name", clusterName).build(),
     ElasticsearchClientUri(s"elasticsearch://${localNode.ipAndPort}")
   )

   // await is a helper method to make this operation synchronous instead of async
   // You would normally avoid doing this in a real program as it will block your thread client.execute {